Adaptive Skills - Self-help skills the child uses for daily living (such as feeding, toileting, dressing).

 Advocacy- Within the intervention community, this term refers to the act of supporting or defending a child's interest and rights.

-Applied Behavior Analysis- (ABA) Design, implementation and evaluation of an environment to produce improvements in behavior.
+Applied Behavior Analysis (ABA)- Design, implementation, and evaluation of an environment to produce behavior improvements.

 ASD- see Autism Spectrum Disorders